 Study Abroad

 The Preliminary Barnard application requires students to request an approval by their pre-major or major advisor.
-The student chooses their current advisor from a drop down menu and the link to the approval questionnaire is sent to their advisor via email from studyabroad@barnard.edu.
+The student chooses their current advisor from a directory and the link to the approval questionnaire is sent to their advisor via email from studyabroad@barnard.edu.
 The questionnaire is brief and does not require a letter of recommendation.
-Students may follow up with their advisor to confirm the approval questionnaire has been completed on their behalf.
+Students may follow up with their advisor to confirm that the approval questionnaire has been completed on their behalf.
 While the approval questionnaire can be submitted by the advisor after the March 15th deadline, the student’s application will not be reviewed by Barnard Global until it is complete.

 Students may later request an academic letter of recommendation from a professor for the purpose of applying directly to their study abroad program, if one is required.